Smiles and Symphonies

 Drop-off/Pick-up

 Prompt drop off and pick up are expected.
-Parents are welcome to wait in the waiting area or sit in on the lesson.
+Parents are welcome to wait in their car, the picnic table in the front or sit in on the lesson.
 Please do not bring siblings or friends if you plan to sit in on your child’s lesson.
+Also, please try not to disturb other lessons with bathroom breaks.

 Recitals and Public Performances